 Prompt dental care can help find the cause of your child's toothache and keep the tooth from dying or gum disease from getting worse.
 Care at home may reduce your child's pain and discomfort.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your dentist, doctor, or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your dentist, doctor, or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-Call your dentist, doctor, or nurse call line now or seek immediate medical care if:
+Call your dentist, doctor, or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your dentist, doctor, or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your dentist, doctor, or nurse advice line if:

 Go to https://www.healthwise.net/patientEd